 under the provisions of "An Act concerning land titles," approved May 1,

-such notice, and the Department shall not have a preference over the rights
+1897, as amended, such notice shall also be filed in the State Tax Lien Registry, and the Department shall not have a preference over the rights

 of any bona fide purchaser, mortgagee, judgment creditor or other lien